crotchetycrow/eng110_devops/README.md

 ## Why DevOps?

-Comapnies opt for DevOps because it removes the wall between development and operations team, thus enabling faster development of new projects whilst making it easier to maintain existing deployments.
+Companies opt for DevOps because it removes the wall between development and operations team, thus enabling faster development of new projects whilst making it easier to maintain existing deployments.

 ### Benefits of DevOps